Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part1.markdown

 > Paste the following bits into your maven `pom.xml`.
 It adds a dependency to your
 > project for Bridges, and also installs a repository for fetching that dependency
 > and for later updates.
 Later on, you can update easily by opening your project folder
-> in the left panel and pressing Alt-F5
+> in the left panel and pressing Alt-F5.

+> Note: Pay extra attention to where you place the code when pasting it into the pom.xml.
 > Note to developers: For the latest, possibly broken version, replace the version with:
 > [0.99.0,1.0.0)